The Art of ConnectionOpportunities for Pre-Schoolers and older Mandurah residents

-Parents/guardians will be able to meet the artists and older participants before the start of the project and parents can remain on site during the sessions and will be able to take part in parenting activities as well as arts and wellbeing workshops or just enjoy a relaxing coffee.
+Parents/guardians will be able to meet the artists and older participants before the start of the project and parents are to remain on site during the sessions and will be able to take part in parenting activities as well as arts and wellbeing workshops or just enjoy a relaxing coffee.

 Childcare professionals from Anglicare will be on-site for the whole project to ensure the safety and wellbeing of our young participants.

 If you know a 4 year old who may be away from extended family and grandparents, someone who would benefit from connection with some older people?
 Or an older person who is over the age of 65, maybe a neighbour who is feeling isolated and away from family, someone who would benefit from connection with young vibrant people, please contact the Mandurah Performing Arts Centre for more details or submit the relevant forms below.

 Mandurah Performing Arts Centre has been awarded funding by the Department of Local Government, Sport and Cultural Industries (DLGSC) Culture and the Arts (WA) and Lotterywest Creative Communities COVID-19 Recovery – 2020 to 2021 funding program, for this ‘The Art of Connection’ project.

 For more information please call Mark Labrow on 9550 3986 firstname.lastname@example.org or Alison Pinder 9550 3920 email@example.com